frap129/cclsp/docs/USAGE_PATTERNS.md

 2. Check that the appropriate LSP server is configured for the file type
 3. Ensure the symbol name is spelled correctly
 4. Try without `symbol_kind` parameter for broader search
+5. For workspace searches, try using wildcards in `search_type`
+6. For file exploration, use `get_document_symbols` to see what symbols exist
-5. Check server logs for any LSP errors
+7. Check server logs for any LSP errors

 ## Language-Specific Notes